cjzcpsyx/CS186/hw4/README.md

 To help you implement this algorithm, we have provided several classes and methods to assist you.
-First, the method `enumerateSubsets(Vector v, int size)` in `JoinOptimizer.java` will return a set of all of the subsets of `v` of size size.
+First, the method `enumerateSubsets(Vector v, int size)` in `JoinOptimizer.java` will return a set of all of the subsets of `v` of size `size`.
 This method is not particularly efficient; you can try to implement a more efficient enumerator by yourself, but it's not necessary for this project.

 Second, we have provided the method: